googlefonts/fluid/README.md

 Want to contribute?
 Awesome - thanks for helping!

-The source for this site is in the `docs` folder.
+The source for this site is in the `src` folder.
+Because it's hosted with GitHub Pages, the bundled version is in `docs`.
+(That's the magic name GH looks for to host on Pages.
+You might be used to a `public` or `site` folder serving this purpose.)

+Please use `yarn run build` to update the bundle, and include it in your PRs.

 ## License ##